 Studio Ghibli’s classics return to Blu-ray in partnership with GKIDS and Shout!
 Factory

-Shout!
-Factory continues the high standard set with their previous releases in this series.
-Vivid, bold colors, sharp detail; it’s a presentation that showcases the beautiful artistry of the film.
+Like their previous Studio Ghibli releases, Shout!
+Factory delivers a fine package.
+The image quality is impressive, with bold colors, deep blacks, and sharp detail.
 Dubbed English and French versions of the film are included, as is a Japanese version with English dubtitles, in addition to the original English and French subtitle translations from the original Japanese version.
 The package contains both Blu-ray and DVD copies of the film.
 It’s again worth noting the price of these releases is FAR more competitive than past efforts, including the recent Disney releases.
 Special features include:

 The Bottom Line